Page updated 19 June 2009

 Lambshead's two son's Herbert and William were brought into the business.
 They were charged with opening branches elsewhere, and it was Herbert who decided that Exeter would be a good place for a Deller's Café.

-In 1905, Deller's opened a café in the old Exeter Bank premises, next door to the Royal Clarence Hotel, and on the corner of Martin's Lane.
+On Wednesday, 31st October 1906, Deller's opened its first café in the old Exeter Bank premises, next door to the Royal Clarence Hotel, and on the corner of Martin's Lane.
 A few years later, Deller's decided to build another café, this time on land next to Lloyds Bank.
 The premises would be substantial and part would be on top of the bank to create a large café, complete with function rooms.

 Built in the grand baroque style, the building was opened in December 1916.
 Local firm W Brock & Co fitted out the ballroom and supplied furnishings, blinds and curtains for other parts of the café.
 Advertised as 'one minute from Trams', the grand entrance of the Café of the West was in Bedford Street, next to the bank and it fast became a meeting place for the local young people of the time, and a favourite of visitors.
 There were ornately decorated balconies around the main atria, where patrons could enjoy a light lunch, or tea, to the sound of the in-house 'Gwen Master and her Orchestra' who performed between 1 and 2, 3.45 and 5.45 and 7 to 8 in the evening.